 - Louis Vuitton: Soft Trunk Collection

 For a new launch in 2021, you should adopt the unisex bag trend.
-While reducing production cost, you can increase your brand visibility and notoriety.
+While reducing production costs, you can increase your brand visibility and notoriety.
 On social media, the Chinese are looking for original content.
 Your campaign can focus on a creative way to introduce the bag to both men and women.
-Why not launching a trend?
+Why not launch a trend?
 Little Red Book is very useful for user-generated content based on challenges or trends.

 #2 DESIGN – The Most Important Criteria for Purchasing Decision

 In the leather goods market, design prevails over the brand.
 This is a common mistake to think that Chinese consumers are only interested in brands.
 They are way more educated on each brand DNA, values, and heritage.
 Even if they like your brand, it is not enough.
 You need to have a unique, recognizable, and innovative design.

 Mr Bags: The Trends Decision Maker in China

 In the Louis Vuitton case, the brand is already famous in China.
 So when they launched the Multi Pochette Accessoires, it was supposed to be an it-bag.
 Well… Chinese consumers are meticulous.
 Even if the new launch reached over 8K mentions on Little Red Book, the comments were mainly composed of criticisms because the design was not appealing.
 Some Chinese consumers even wrote to the brand that models were less attractive wearing the bag… Bad buzz!